pivotal/docs-tas-adapter/install.md

 # Installing Application Service Adapter

-This topic describes how to install the Application Service Adapter for VMware Tanzu Application Platform system.
+This topic describes how to install the Application Service Adapter for VMware Tanzu Application Platform system:

 * [Installing the package repository](#install-package-repo)
 * [Configuring the installation settings](#configure-installation-settings)